How it works

 Before offering classes via online/distance to students who reside outside Washington state, Bellevue College, like all other higher education institutions, must obtain authorization from those states in order to offer classes to their residents.
 At this time, due to extraordinarily high costs to obtain authorization, and/or other limiting factors, we regret that Bellevue College cannot offer distance education classes to students who live in Kentucky and Puerto Rico.

 Other states may have restrictions for certain online programs that require licensure and/or internships, externships, clinicals and practicums.
-Please contact email@example.com for more information.
+Please visit the eLearning website for more information regarding completing the availability of eLearning options in your state.